Jpja/BTC-and-XCP-Passphrase-Tools/README.md

 It prints the list of Bitcoin/Counterparty addresses and (optionally) private keys derived from a passphrase.
 The passphrase is compatible with Counterwallet, XCP Wallet for Chrome, and GetGems Messenger.

  * The code is forked from Blockscan's key generation tool.
 All changes are cosmetic.
- * The html file can run offline.
-All code is included in this file, so you do not need to unzip the directory to run it.
- * I cannot guarantee that the code is bug free.
-I encourage other to review the code and potentially improve/fork it.

 ###Vanity-address###